jeffThompson/Design2/Assignments/01_PhotocopierCollage.md

 You can also try different copy machines to explore different results: one at Kinkos is probably different than the crappy one in a gas station or bodega.

-*Above: punk rock flyers, making use of the copier as a tool for cheap, DIY printing.
-Note they're all 1/4th of a letter sheet for maximum efficiency: design decisions driven by constraint.*
+*Top: punk rock flyers, making use of the copier as a tool for cheap, DIY printing.
+Note they're all 1/4th of a letter sheet for maximum efficiency: design decisions driven by constraint; above: a page from Sigmar Polke's hand-copied book "Daphne".*

 ### PROJECT REQUIREMENTS